Payroll-Engine/PayrollEngine.Client.Scripting/README.md

 # Payroll Engine Client Scripting
+👉 This repository is part of the [Payroll Engine](https://github.com/Payroll-Engine/PayrollEngine/wiki).

 The scripting library that defines the commonality between the backend and the clients:
 - Scripting functions